cs50/labs/4/prices/README.md

 In `prices.py` in the code editor at top-right, implement a program that

-1. prompts the user for a stock symbol and
+1. prompts the user for a stock symbol (via the command line) and
 1. outputs, line by line, a date followed by the close price of that stock on that date.

 If the user inputs `MSFT`, your output should resemble: